 519 South Orange Avenue.
 As of June 2014, the Department of Public Relations and Marketing is located in this building.

 525 South Orange Avenue.
-The College of Communication and the Arts’ art studios are located in this building.
+The College Human Development, Culture and Media art studios are located in this building.

 Alfieri Hall.
 Alfieri Hall, completed in 1984, contains classrooms and faculty offices for the School of Theology, offices of the Educational Opportunity Program, and the Computer Training Center.
 The Department of Graduate Programs in Health Sciences is located on the lower level.

 Alumni Hall.
 Alumni Hall was planned as a 25th anniversary gift to commemorate the opening of Seton Hall College in 1856.
 The needed funds were not raised in 1881, but the fund drive continued, and the building was dedicated in 1886 to commemorate the opening and first graduation in South Orange in 1861.
 Alumni Hall houses the Chapel of the Good Shepherd of Immaculate Conception Seminary School of Theology, as well as the School’s administrative offices.